vincentfusco/tt06_555/README.md

 The frequency measurement between the simulated schematic and the simulated extracted RC netlist match closely, as shown above.

-If you'd like to run the top-level simulation, simply do the following:
+If you'd like to run the top-level simulation for yourself, simply do the following:

 ``` bash
 cd ~